 Every child is unique and their situation is different.
 But, where possible, foster carers will be in contact with birth families and extended family members to maintain positive relationships.

 Foster carers take a close interest in the lives of the young people in their care and help children and young people feel valued, respected and listened to as individuals.
 They set boundaries to help children and young people behave appropriately and communicate positively.
 In this way, children and young people grow and mature into independent, responsible adults.

 Foster carers are not alone in their role.
 As well as working as part of a team of professionals to provide the best care for their foster child(ren), foster carers themselves receive a high level of support and training to fully equip them with the necessary skills and knowledge to take on even the most challenging of foster children!

-Zoe O’Donohoe, Marketing and Business Development Manger, highlights that “Lorimer recognise the hard work that our foster carers do on a daily basis and that such professionalism does not come overnight.
-Therefore, we put our foster carers at the heart of our service and ensure that they are equipped to provide the best possible care to the young people, from ongoing training, intensive support and a fantastic financial package.
-They never have to feel that they are alone in this journey as Lorimer are there to guide them through every step of the way!”.
+Zoe O’Donohoe, Marketing and Business Development Manger, highlights that; “Lorimer recognise the hard work that our Foster Carers do.
+They display such professionalism on a daily basis, and that does not come overnight.
+Therefore, we put our Foster Carers at the heart of our service.
+We ensure that they are fully equipped to provide the best possible care to young people.
+From ongoing training, intensive support to a fantastic financial package.
+They never have to feel that they are alone in this journey; as Lorimer are there to guide them through every step of the way!”.

 For more information about fostering with us, please submit your details on the form below.
 We’ll give you a call back to discuss any questions you might have.
 Alternatively, you can contact us on (freephone) 07938 575 738 to speak with a member of our dedicated fostering team.